zerga9/Train_departure_info/README.md

 - More research on Jest and testing React
 - better styling
 - getting rid of the hash in the url
+- better research about responsive apps
+- use props...

 ## Problem description